 The one concern they both share when it comes to preparing for retirement is memory loss

 With aging comes overt physical changes – the gray hairs, wrinkles, swollen joints and wobbly steps.
 In addition though, there are also internal changes that may not be as visible, but which impact seniors’ cognitive abilities.
-Among those abilities are financial management skills., the loss of which could increase their need for help, support and even protection from financial predators.

 As these seniors get up there in age, the financial pros who work with them have three top concerns:

 - Protection from financial scams